Oracle Java Audit: What CIOs and CFOs Must Know Now

 - Inventory All Java Usage Immediately: Know exactly where Oracle Java is running in your enterprise.
 Ignorance is expensive.
 Use automated tools if necessary and repeat this inventory regularly.

 - Eliminate Oracle Java Wherever Possible: Every instance of Oracle’s Java you remove or swap out for OpenJDK is one less point of leverage for Oracle.
-Aim to shrink your Oracle Java footprint before they come to audit you.
+Aim to shrink your Oracle Java footprint before they conduct an audit.

-- Lock Down New Installations: Implement strict policies: no one downloads or installs Oracle Java without approval.
+- Lock Down New Installations: Implement strict policies, prohibiting anyone from downloading or installing Oracle Java without prior approval.
 Enforce this via IT controls.
 This prevents unintentional exposure.

-- Educate Your Team: Make sure your IT staff and developers understand that as of now, using Oracle’s JDK in production or for business without a license is not allowed.
+- Educate Your Team: Ensure that your IT staff and developers understand that, as of now, using Oracle’s JDK in production or for business purposes without a license is not permitted.
 Dispel the “Java is free” myth internally.

-- Respond to Oracle Inquiries Wisely: If Oracle reaches out about Java, involve your legal/licensing team right away.
-Do not casually chat or send data.
+- Respond to Oracle Inquiries Wisely: If Oracle contacts you about Java, involve your legal and licensing teams immediately.
+Do not engage in casual conversation or share data.
 Either formally decline the information request or ensure any response is vetted and minimal.
-If it becomes a formal audit, stick to the contract and don’t volunteer more than necessary.
+If it becomes a formal audit, adhere to the contract and refrain from providing more information than necessary.

-- Have an Audit Game Plan: Decide who will do what if an audit notice arrives.
+- Have an Audit Game Plan: Determine who will be responsible for what if an audit notice is received.
 Who contacts Oracle’s auditors, who gathers data, who reviews findings, and who negotiates the outcome.
 This avoids panic moves.
 Simulate an audit if you can – it’s much easier to react when you’ve practiced.

-- Budget for Java Compliance (or Remediation): CFOs should set aside some contingency or funding either to cover a potential subscription purchase if absolutely needed or to fund projects to eliminate Oracle Java (e.g., paying for testing of alternatives, hiring a consultant to speed up migration).
+- Budget for Java Compliance (or Remediation): CFOs should set aside a contingency or funding to cover a potential subscription purchase if necessary, or to fund projects to eliminate Oracle Java (e.g., paying for testing of alternatives, hiring a consultant to expedite migration).
 It’s better to invest proactively than pay penalties later.

-- Leverage Alternatives and Partners: Look into third-party support or open-source support vendors for Java if you need the comfort of updates without Oracle.
-Many companies have found third-party Java support at a fraction of Oracle’s cost.
+- Leverage Alternatives and Partners: Consider third-party support or open-source support vendors for Java if you require the assurance of updates without relying on Oracle.
+Many companies have found third-party Java support at a fraction of the costof Oracle.
 Also, if you’re unsure about your position, hire an independent expert before Oracle’s audit – they can conduct a confidential compliance review and tell you where you stand.

 - Stay Informed: Oracle’s policies can change (as seen in 2019 and 2023).
 Keep an eye on Java licensing announcements and stay connected with peer groups or advisors.
 Early knowledge of changes can save you from falling out of compliance.